 - Minimize leaving fixed protection and anchors in the mountains.
-Review route descriptions to find out locations of rappels, belay stations, fixed pitons and other information that will assist you in planning your climb.
+Review route descriptions to find out locations of existing rappels, belay stations and fixed pitons and minimize the creation of new/unnecessary anchors.

 - Motorized drilling is not allowed.
 Power drills and other motorized equipment are not permitted in the backcountry.
-Please consult with the Jenny Lake Climbing Ranger staff at the Jenny Lake Ranger Station prior to installing any new hardware.
+Please consult with Jenny Lake District Ranger Scott Guenther prior to installing any new hardware.
+He can be reached through the Teton Interagency Dispatch Center at (307) 739-3301.

 - Do not build cairns.
 Cairns may assist hikers and climbers with route-finding, but too many cairns create confusion and resource damage when hikers are incorrectly directed off-route.